The formation of Fourthland

 Sometimes working directly with the land and at other times creating a new language through the connection with the sacred through object and gesture.

 Our work honours the feminine principle and alternative societies in all aspects of the practice.
 Working with elders and bringing unconventional groups of people together to create unexpected things.
-We combine sculpture, sound and movement with a deep playfulness and curiosity to initiate collective improvisation through the handheld.
+We combine sculpture, sound and movement with a deep playfulness and curiosity.
+Initiating collective improvisation through what we call “Handheld Knowledge”.

 Fourthland is a place to be occupied temporarily or permanently, a place to use the creative process in the broadest sense.
 A place for art practice and everyday life.
 At its largest, it is a whole community.
 At its smallest, it is a core group of starter occupants.Inspired by diverse cultures and the “village scale” our projects create a shared landing place between people, facilitating knowledge from the peripheries to move into the centre.
 A process that merges sculptural, social, spiritual and psychological space.
 A place to explore remembering, movement, dreams and magic.